Workers’ Compensation Claims & Third-Party Lawsuits

 If the doctor says that you need to be out of work to recuperate, the insurance carrier must pay temporary disability benefits.

-Third-party liability claims arise out of situations in which a worker’s injuries were caused by some outside party.
+Third-party lawsuits arise out of situations in which a worker’s injuries were caused by some party other than the employer.
+An employee is a party and the employer is a party, therefore injuries and illnesses caused by some other party can result in third-party lawsuits.
 The parties most often involved in third-party claims after a workplace accident include:

 - Other employers or supervisors, including contractors